csm-aut/csm/README.md

 ## Use the Latest Code

-Before you do that, be sure to shutdown CSM Server.
+To use the latest code, shutdown CSM Server.
+Rename the current CSM Server directory to csm_old and the latest code directory to csm.
+Then, restart CSM Server.

 ```shell
 $ cd /usr/local